BolinLai/LEGO/README.md

 ## GPT-Curated Data (Optional)

 We release our detailed acton descriptions curated from GPT-3.5, which are used for VLLM instruction tuning.

-You can download by running the following command, or from this [link](https://www.dropbox.com/scl/fo/2iez9r5k5z9f0azxchb09/AKC_p3Y96wHpDXCOgOYnZB0?rlkey=ndh4vzedl3w66b4r90kzzz5s7&st=ozy2upb1&dl=0).
+If you download the dataset from huggingface, they are in `curation_from_gpt`.
+If you download the dataset from our DropBox, You need to download them separately by running the following command, or from this [link](https://www.dropbox.com/scl/fo/2iez9r5k5z9f0azxchb09/AKC_p3Y96wHpDXCOgOYnZB0?rlkey=ndh4vzedl3w66b4r90kzzz5s7&st=ozy2upb1&dl=0).
 ```shell
 bash scripts/download_gpt_curated_data.sh
 ```